WHO hopes for air bridge into northern Afghanistan in days | Business

 "Right now because of security concerns and several other operational considerations, Kabul airport is not going to be an option for the next week at least," he said.
 "One of the problems we have in Afghanistan right now is there is no civil aviation authority functioning, but we are working with Pakistan particularly in the context of Mazar-i-Sharif airport.

 "What remains certain is that humanitarian needs are enormous and growing," Rick Brennan told a U.N. briefing.
-At least one Islamic State suicide bomber killed 85 people, including 13 U.S. soldiers, outside the gates of Kabul airport in twin blasts on Thursday evening.
+An Islamic State attack killed 92 people, including 13 U.S. service members, outside the gates of Kabul airport on Thursday evening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)